Chapter 12. Virtual Domains

 Then mail addressed to marvin@myvirt.com is translated to virtuser-marvin, and then delivered normally.
 If there’s a user virtuser, it checks for ~virtuser/.qmail-marvin or ~virtuser/.qmail-default.
 If there’s no such user (which is often the case), the address is turned into alias-virtuser-marvin and delivered under the control of ~alias/.qmail-virtuser-marvin or ~alias/.qmail-virtuser-default or ~alias/.qmail-default.

 When qmail translates the mailbox part of a virtual domain address, it does not change the domain.
 That is, in the previous example, marvin@myvirt.com is translated to virtuser-marvin@myvirt.com.
 This seems like a mistake, because this is not Marvin’s address, until you realize that the translated address is used only within qmail.
-The virtual domain remains with the address throughout the delivery process, so delivery programs can check $HOST or $RECIPIENT to tell whether a message was addressed ...
+The virtual domain remains with the address throughout the delivery process, so delivery programs can check $HOST or $RECIPIENT to tell whether a message was addressed to a virtual ...

 Get qmail now with the O’Reilly learning platform.